Depression Online Help

 - Positive, productive thought patterns : Client is equipped to consciously gain awareness about their unhelpful patterns of thinking and are armed with tools to challenge these thoughts

-- Emotion regulation Techniques are learnt to express and channelize negative emotions in a productive manner thereby increasing positive mood.
+- Emotion regulation Techniques are learnt to express and channelize negative emotions in a productive manner thereby increasing positive mood and helps in treatment of depression.

 Possible Treatments and Therapy to Heal Your Depresion :